kylegilman/video-embed-thumbnail-generator/readme.txt

 * Fixed bug that added videos to encode queue even if there was nothing to encode.
 * Fixed bug that wouldn't show a sample video on the settings page if there were no posts in the WordPress database.

-<a href="https://www.wordpressvideopack.com/docs/changelog/">See the full changelog on my website.</a>
+<a href="https://www.wordpressvideopack.com/docs/changelog/">See the full changelog on the Videopack website.</a>

 == Upgrade Notice ==